scriptrdotio/howto/util/jsonmapper.md

 ![Save your mapping](./save_mapping.png)

-*Figure 4 - Enter a name for your mapping and save it*
+*Image 5 - Enter a name for your mapping and save it*

 If you click the **View script** tab, you will notice that scriptr.io has automatically generated the mapping logic for you.
 What is interesting is that you can now require this script from any of your other scripts and invoke the mapIt function, passing it a payload matching the defined Input data structure and obtain the expected Output in return.